hzeller/rpi-rgb-led-matrix/README.md

 It also supports the standard options to specify the connected displays (`-r`, `-c`, `-P`).

+### zeromq server ###

+The library comes with a simple zeromq server implementation that allows controlling the matrix over network via tcp.
+It is not compiled by default, as you need to install the zeromq dependencies first:

+     sudo apt-get update
+     sudo apt-get install libzmq3 libzmq3-dev
+     make zmq

+Then you can run it with:

+  sudo ./zmq

+It supports the standard options to specify the connected displays ('-r', '-c', '-P') and also '-P' to specify the port to listen on (default 5555).

+To send data open a zmq push connection to the rpi on the chosen port ('tcp://rpi:5555' as the protocol).
+You need to send rows * rows * chain * parallel * 3 unsigned 8 bit integers (uint8_t) as the matrix rgb data, where first integer is the red component of the top left pixel, next the green and the third the blue component etc.

 Chaining, parallel chains and coordinate system
 ------------------------------------------------